SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 In this example,
 the number ``5`` is correctly identified as being a prime number.

-Note that fallthrough does not check the case conditions for the block it falls into.
+Fallthrough does not check the case conditions for the block it falls into.
 It simply causes code execution to move directly to the statements inside the next case (or default block), as in C's standard switch statement behavior.